edx/cookiecutter-django-app/README.rst

 This avoids the need to distribute the password for the edx PyPI account too widely.

+If you are not an edX employee, you can follow the instructions in the Python Packaging User Guide on `uploading your project to PyPI`_.

 .. _Open an IT General Request ticket: https://openedx.atlassian.net/servicedesk/customer/portal/1/create/7
 .. _PyPI registration URL: https://packaging.python.org/distributing/#register-your-project
+.. _uploading your project to PyPI: https://packaging.python.org/distributing/#uploading-your-project-to-pypi

 Releasing on PyPI
 ~~~~~~~~~~~~~~~~~